Human Rights Committee publishes report on Public Bodies Bill

 "The breadth of delegation proposed in this Bill appears wholly inappropriate.
 We remain concerned that the broad use of delegated powers in the Bill would erode Parliament’s role in protecting and strengthening human rights.
 It would undermine Parliament’s ability to influence or prevent changes to the operation, functions and existence of bodies which play an essential part in protecting individual rights and liberties in the UK."

-More news on: Parliament, government and politics, Central government, Crime, civil law, justice and rights, Parliament, House of Commons, House of Lords, Commons news, Lords news, Bill news, Committee news, Human rights, Non-departmental public bodies
+More news on: Parliament, government and politics, Central government, Crime, civil law, justice and rights, Parliament, House of Commons news, House of Lords news, Commons news, Lords news, Bill news, Committee news, Human rights, Non-departmental public bodies